baari-ali/hard-drive-predictive-maintenance/README.md

 # Hard Drive Predictive Maintenance

-Will be predicting the Remaining Useful Life (RUL) on hard drive data using a machine learning algorithm such as Random Forest.
+Predicting the Remaining Useful Life (RUL) on hard drives using random forest and decision trees built from scratch.
+Then comparing the results with Sklearn's algorithms.